 If your intention is to scuba dive in waters that are different to where you learnt to scuba dive, you must get more training.
 For example, diving in colder and lower visibility seas require additional training and support whilst you’re a beginner scuba diver.

-6. Never worry about asking to change your buddy before a dive
+7. Don’t be afraid to ask to change your buddy before a dive

 As a beginner scuba diver it’s important you’re totally comfortable and have confidence in your dive buddy.
 If you are allocated a dive buddy with a scuba diver who you don’t have confidence with for whatever the reason, ask for them to be changed.